aljithkj02/aljithkj02/README.md

 ### Hi there, I'm Aljith K J! 👋

-I’m a **MERN Stack Developer** with 2 years of experience building scalable web applications.
+A **MERN Stack Developer** with 2 years of experience building scalable web applications.
 Passionate about crafting high-performance applications with a strong focus on user experience, backend optimization, and modern web technologies.

 ---